telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 ## Customizing the Themes

-To customize a SASS-based theme, create a `.scss` file and consume the theme package in the following way:
+To customize a Sass-based theme, create a `.scss` file and consume the theme package in the following way:

 1. Obtain the theme source through the NPM package.